 Step 1.
 Earn a Master’s or Higher Degree

-To earn BCBA® certification, you must earn a master’s degree or higher and complete specific, graduate-level coursework in behavior analysis.
+To earn BCBA® certification, you need a master’s degree or higher with specific graduate-level coursework in behavior analysis.
+That’s the foundation everything else is built on.

-Programs that have been either accredited by the Association for Professional Behavior Analysts (APBA) or accredited/recognized by the Association for Behavior Analysis International (ABAI) provide a clear pathway to BCBA® certification because they meet all educational requirements.
+Programs accredited by the Association for Professional Behavior Analysts (APBA) or accredited/recognized by the Association for Behavior Analysis International (ABAI) give you the clearest path to BCBA® certification because they’re built to meet all educational requirements.
+A quality ABA master’s program covers:

 - Applied behavior analysis introduction